All previous events hosted by Addressing Domestic Abuse are listed below.

 The Domestic Homicide Timeline for Housing Professionals

-During this webinar, ADA were joined by Sarah Ellis, Barrister at Law during which, we discussed learning from Domestic Homicide cases, highlighting risk factors and behaviours essential to understand to help prevent harm and stop escalation.
+During this webinar on 28th October 2025, ADA were joined by Sarah Ellis, Barrister at Law during which, we discussed learning from Domestic Homicide cases, highlighting risk factors and behaviours essential to understand to help prevent harm and stop escalation.

 Conference – Futurescot Digital Justice and Policing Conference

-ADA Director Deborah Alderson speaking about a Domestic Abuse GPS Proximity System for Domestic Abuse Perpetrators
+On the 23rd October 2025, ADA Director Deborah Alderson spoke about a Domestic Abuse GPS Proximity System for Domestic Abuse Perpetrators

 Webinar – The homicide timeline for housing professionals